swiftwasm/swiftwasm-book/src/getting-started/testing.md

 # Testing your app

 You can write a test suite for your SwiftWasm app or library, or run an existing test suite written for `XCTest` if you port existing code to SwiftWasm.
-You project has to have a `Package.swift` package manifest for this to work.
+Your project has to have a `Package.swift` package manifest for this to work.
 We assume that you use SwiftPM to build your project and that you have a working package manifest.
 Please follow [our SwiftPM guide](./swift-package.md) for new projects.